TickerDao/tkn-cli/README.md

 Please refer to `dataset1.json` and `dataset2.json` in the `data` folder for examples of the standard data structure.
 Commands which take a dataset file as an input will expect a json file with a dataset field and/or a tree field.

-Please refer to `.dai-proof1.json` in the `data/proofs` folder for an example file which the `validate` command can work with. `fetch` command can save a file with proofs in this format.
+Please refer to `dai-proofs.json` and `dai-website-proof.json` in the `data` folder for example files which the `validate` command can work with. `fetch` command saves files in this format.

 ### Commands